 UKGovCamp Code of Conduct

 Need to report an incident?
-Contact us via organisers@ukgovcamp.com or approach an organiser or volunteer on the day.
+Approach an organiser or write to conduct@ukgovcamp.com.

-We (the organisers of UKGovCamp) believe that our onvline spaces, just like our physical spaces, should be free from harassment, bullying and hate.
+We (the organisers of UKGovCamp) believe that our online spaces, just like our physical spaces, should be free from harassment, bullying and hate.

 We are dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, neurotype, physical appearance, age, race, ethnicity, nationality, socio-economic status, language, religion or any other characteristic.